Ayman Sawaf: Career

-Sawaf has released 13 albums and co-founded a New Age record label, Real Music.
-He releases his music as a solo artist as "Ayman" and under the name of his band, "Happy The Man".
+Sawaf released 13 albums and co-founded a New Age record label, Real Music.
+He released music as a solo artist as "Ayman" and under the name of his band, "Happy The Man".

 Key Concepts

 Emotional Literacy

-Sawaf claims to have coined the term, 'Emotional Literacy' in 1997 "Emotional Literacy is the ability to recognize, understand and appropriately express our emotions.
+Sawaf claimed to have coined the term, 'emotional literacy' in 1997: "Emotional Literacy is the ability to recognize, understand and appropriately express our emotions.
 It is the first step towards building our Emotional Intelligence (EQ) and the cornerstone of Emotional and Social Learning (SEL)," as published in The Emotional Literacy Series.

 Emotional Intelligence

 "Emotional Intelligence is the ability to sense, understand, and effectively apply the power and acumen of emotions as a source of human energy, information, connection and influence," as published in by Robert Cooper & Ayman Sawaf.In 1996, Sawaf and Robert Cooper published the book, "Executive EQ: Emotional Intelligence in Leadership and Organizations".
-They claim that it is the first book to introduce Emotional Intelligence to the business world.
+They claimed that it was the first book to introduce emotional intelligence to the business world.
 "Executive EQ" is published in 17 languages across 28 countries.
 In collaboration with Essi Systems, a consulting company, Cooper and Sawaf included an EQ Map in the book.